 Zika virus in Wisconsin

-To date, all confirmed Zika virus cases in Wisconsin residents are travel-related, occurring in people who traveled to locations with active Zika virus transmission or in people who had sexual contact with someone who traveled to a location with active Zika virus transmission.
+To date, all confirmed Zika virus cases in Wisconsin residents are travel-associated, occurring in people who traveled to locations with active Zika virus transmission or in people who had sexual contact with someone who traveled to a location with active Zika virus transmission.

-Wisconsin is populated by residents who travel to areas where Zika virus is being spread by the local mosquito population, and these individuals can become infected with the virus.
-Pregnant women are advised not to travel to areas with active Zika virus transmission.
+Wisconsin is populated by residents who travel to areas where there is a risk of Zika virus transmission among the local mosquito population, and these individuals can become infected with the virus.
+Pregnant women are advised not to travel to areas with a current Zika virus outbreak.
 Both women and men who become infected with Zika virus while traveling can give it to their sexual partners upon their return to Wisconsin, even if they exhibit no symptoms of the virus.

 The state's objective is to collaborate on the coordinated response between Department of Health Services (DHS), local public health agencies, health care providers, and other partners in working together to best serve the people of Wisconsin.